klasya9/klasya9/README.md

 Hi, I'm Lasya Kanala, a passionate Full-Stack developer and a technical enthusiast.

-The depths of technology are huge and gigantic but extremely marvelous, spreading its wings all across the world.
+The depths of technology are huge and marvelous, advancing the world to be a better place where we could innovate and revolutionize.
           Learning technologies, developing, and designing makes me feel my job overwhelming.
 I've been lucky to learn, code and develop alongside some talented teams and a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, java), design(prototyping, wireframes in ux), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(Azure),database(MongoDB,Mysql).
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, java), design(prototyping, wireframes in UX), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(Azure),database(MongoDB,Mysql).

 📫 You can reach me:  <a href="mailto:briannamildred@gmail.com?"><img src="https://img.shields.io/badge/gmail-%23DD0031.svg?&style=flat-square&logo=gmail&logoColor=white"/></a>